 Through our programs, Year 11 and 12 students can access a range of educational options which acknowledge their diverse needs and support their transition into further education, training or employment pathways

-This program supports the young person to re-engage with their learning and gradually work towards transitioning them into school, a Registered Training Organisation (RTO) or employment.
+This program supports the young person to re-engage with their education and gradually work towards transitioning them into school, a Registered Training Organisation (RTO) or employment.

 It is delivered through the Certificate I in General Education for Adults (CGEA).

-The Alternative Education Program is funded by the Western Australian Department of Education and managed in partnership with the Communicare RTO
+The AEP/ Mentor4U program is funded by the Western Australian Department of Education and managed in partnership with the Communicare RTO